Geeksltd/Olive/docs/Microservices/ImplementingResilientApplications.md

 # Implementing Resilient Applications
 Failure will certainly happen in a cloud environment.
 There will be network outages, hardware problems, Windows updates and restarts, and Container or VMs crashing.

 Resiliency is not about avoiding failures, but accepting the fact that failures will happen.
-It’s about responding to them in a way that avoids downtime or data loss, and returning the application to a fully functioning state automatically.
+It's about responding to them in a way that avoids downtime or data loss, and returning the application to a fully functioning state automatically.

 ## Handling partial failure
 In distributed systems each individual microservice may fail at any moment.
 In the meantime if a dependant service were to use synchronous HTTP calls to it with no timeout, it could end up blocking the thread indefinitely and eventually bring that service down too.